-STEVEN GOLDMAN has served as our Vice President of Sales and Marketing since July 1997.
+STEVEN GOLDMAN has served as our Vice President of Sales and Marketing since July 1997 and our Senior Vice President of Sales, Marketing and Services since July 1999.
 From December 1996 to February 1997, Mr. Goldman served as Vice President, Enterprise Sales and Services, for Microtest, Inc., a network test equipment and CD ROM server company, after its acquisition of Logicraft.
-From March 1995 to December 1996, Mr. Goldman served as Executive Vice President, North American Operations, for Logicraft, a CD ROM server company, after its merger with Virtual Microsytems, a CD ROM server company.
+From March 1995 to December 1996, Mr. Goldman served as Executive Vice President, North American Operations, for

+Logicraft, a CD ROM server company, after its merger with Virtual Microsystems, a CD ROM server company.
 From 1990 to March 1995, Mr. Goldman served as Vice President of Sales for Virtual Microsystems.
 Mr. Goldman holds a B.A. in Economics from the University of California at Berkeley.